lakwarus/ballerina-camel-restful-service/README.md

 TODO - explain OnException handling

-The complete main() application class will now look at how we can add the camel route.
-You can also define Camel Route in a separate class with @Component annotation.
+The complete main() application class let's look at how can add the camel route.
+We can also define Camel Route in a separate class with @Component annotation.

-Let's look at the implementation of create order functionality first.
+Here is the implementation of create order functionality.

 ```java
 	    // Resource that handles the HTTP POST requests that are directed to the path